foureyes/mtec1002-spring2014/labs/08/lab-08-part-01-loops.markdown

 * for multiples of three, print out "Fizz" instead of the number
 * for multiples of five, print out "Buzz" instead of the number
 * for multiples of both three and five print “FizzBuzz”
-* example output is below
+* example output is below:

 {% highlight python %}
 1